MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 `requestBodyRequired` - the request body must be provided

-**- cannotSetAppInsightsKey:** - the targeted environment's status isn't 'Active'
+`cannotSetAppInsightsKey` - the targeted environment's status isn't 'Active'

 ## Telemetry